Drug liberalization: United States

+As of 2024, prior to November elections, 38 states, Washington, D.C., and certain U.S. territories allow medical use of cannabis.
+Of those 38 states, 24 also allow recreational use, as does Washington, D.C.
+Voters in North and South Dakota and Florida will decide on recreational use in November, and Nebraskans will vote on cannabis use for medical reasons.
+Legalization in states created significant legal and policy tensions between federal and state governments and sometimes between states.
+State laws in conflict with federal law about cannabis remain valid, and prevent state level prosecution, despite cannabis being illegal under federal law, as determined in Gonzales v.
+Raich (2005).

 Throughout the United States, various people and groups have been pushing for the legalization of marijuana for medical reasons.
-Organizations such as NORML and the Marijuana Policy Project work to decriminalize possession, use, cultivation, and sale of marijuana by adults, even beyond medical uses.
-In 1996, 56% of California voters voted for California Proposition 215, legalizing the growing and use of marijuana for medical purposes.
-This created significant legal and policy tensions between federal and state governments.
-Since then, 20 more states and the District of Columbia have legalized and regulated medical marijuana.
-State laws in conflict with federal law about cannabis remain valid, and prevent state level prosecution, despite cannabis being illegal under federal law (see Gonzales v.
-Raich).
+Organizations such as NORML and the Marijuana Policy Project work to decriminalize and legalize possession, use, cultivation, and sale of marijuana by adults.
+In 1996, 56% of California voters voted for California Proposition 215, legalizing the growing and use of marijuana for medical purposes and making California both the first state to outlaw marijuana, in 1913, and the first state to legalize medical marijuana.

-On 6 November 2012, Colorado and Washington state legalized possession of small amounts of marijuana for private recreational use, and created a process for writing rules for legal growing and commercial distribution of marijuana within each state.

-The 2014 Midterms saw voters in Oregon, Alaska, and Washington, D.C. vote to legalize marijuana for recreational use.

-In 2016, California Proposition 64 was passed, legalizing private, recreational use of marijuana for those age 21 or older in the state of California.
+On 6 November 2012, the states of Washington and Colorado legalized possession of small amounts of marijuana for private recreational use and created a process for writing rules for legal growing and commercial distribution of marijuana within each state, after having legalized medical cannabis in 1998 and 2000, respectively.
+In 2014, voters in Oregon, Alaska, and Washington, D.C. voted to legalize marijuana for recreational use, as did California in 2016, with the passage of California Proposition 64, and Michigan in 2018.
+In 2019, Illinois passed the Illinois Cannabis Regulation and Tax Act, making Illinois the first state to legalize recreational use by an act of the state legislature, which took effect 1 January 2020.
+In 2020, Oregon decriminalized the possession of all drugs in Measure 110, but in 2024, the Oregon State Senate passed a bill to reverse the decriminalization of hard drugs such as heroin after there was public backlash to the impacts of the measure.

-Following the 2018 midterm ballot, Michigan legalized the recreational use of marijuana in private.

-In 2019, Illinois passed the Illinois Cannabis Regulation and Tax Act, making Illinois the first state to legalize the recreational use by an act of the state legislature.
-This took effect as of January 1, 2020.

-In 2020, Oregon decriminalized the possession of all drugs in Measure 110.

 In 2021, New York legalized adult-use cannabis when it passed the Marijuana Regulation and Taxation Act (MRTA).